 How to Apply for a Leak Credit

 Before a leak adjustment credit will be considered, the water leak must be resolved at the customer's own expense within 30 days of discovery.
-Once the leak has been repaired, customer must complete a Water Leak Credit Request form and submit the form to the District office, along with proof of repair (invoices and repair costs).
-Note: rental tenants are not eligible for water leak credit adjustments, and you will be referred to your landlord/owner.
+Once the leak has been repaired, customer must complete a Water Leak Credit Request form and submit the form to the Authority office, along with proof of repair (invoices and repair costs).
+Note: rental tenants are not eligible for water leak credit adjustments, and will be referred to the landlord/owner.

-The Board of Commissioners will review credit requests at the next regularly scheduled Board Meeting.
-The District will convey the Board's decision in writing within 1 week of the review.
+The Board of Directors will review credit requests at the next regularly scheduled board meeting.
+The Authority will convey the Board's decision in writing within one week of the review.
 Credits are granted at the discretion of the Board.
 For example, if the Board feels a customer was negligent and did not repair the leak with a sense of urgency, a request may be denied.

 How Leak Credits are Calculated

-- The determined amount of excess water used as a result of a leak will be billed at 50% (this represents the District splitting the cost of the water loss with the customer).
+- The determined amount of excess water used as a result of a leak will be billed at 50%.
+(This represents the Authority splitting the cost of the water loss with the customer.)

 The maximum credit granted will be $100